juliadean/juliadean.github.io/_pages/about.md

 ======
 As a second-career graduate student, I completely understand how difficult it is to feel confident applying to grad school at any stage of life, but especially after time away.
 I would be happy to read/review materials, talk about careers or graduate life, or share my own materials!

-GRFP Assistance
-====
-This fall, I applied for the Graduate Research Fellowship Program